NiklasGollenstede/native-ext/README.md

 `npm run build-all` (these will not work with Chrome or extensions that rely on `ffi`, which needs to be build explicitly for each platform)

 The builds will be placed in the `/release` folder.

+### Extension debugging

+To be able to attach an inspector to the native process, install from sources and add `--node-options=--inspect` or `--node-options=--inspect-brk` as install argument.
+E.g.:

+`node . install --node-options=--inspect-brk`.